atvfool/emcomm-tools-os-community/overlay/etc/skel/add-ons/wine/README.md

     ./05-backup-wine-install.sh

-It is important that you do not run any off the VARA programs until after the backup is run in step 5.
+It is important that you do not run any of the VARA programs until after the backup is run in step 5.